acemod/ACE3/docs/wiki/framework/arsenal-framework.md

 Both of them are optional.

-### 3.2 Adding items to ACE's custom sub item categories
+### 3.2 Adding items to ACE's sub-categories

-ACE Arsenal includes a "Tools" custom sub item category by default:
+ACE Arsenal includes a "Tools" sub-category by default:

 - `ACE_isTool`: Items with this property set to `1` will be sorted to the Tools Tab.

-ACE Medical Treatment and ACE Field Rations also add their own custom sub categories, if they're present:
+ACE Medical Treatment and ACE Field Rations also add their own sub-categories, if they're present:

 - `ACE_isMedicalItem`: Items with this property set to `1` will be sorted to the ACE Medical Tab.
 - `ACE_isFieldRationItem`: Items with this property set to `1` will be sorted to the ACE Field Rations Tab.